Third Time’s a Charm on trek try

 Photos on the map below depict the matchless beauty of the lower Pioneers, seen by few people other than fall hunters.
 But given land management complexity and uncertain access, this country is tough for a continuous backpacking trip.

-Craters of the Moon National Monument and Preserve (Craters)—trek terminus—includes 43,243 thousand acres of wilderness and neighboring WSAs jointly managed by BLM and National Park Service (NPS).
+Craters of the Moon National Monument and Preserve (Craters)—trek terminus—includes 43,243 thousand acres of wilderness and WSAs jointly managed by BLM and National Park Service (NPS).

 A late spring storm overlooked by forecasters affected our trip with three days of periodic rain, and high winds in Blizzard Basin—at 8,800 feet the highest elevation of the trip.